-Holder would make the same determination as the Issuer as to whether the terms of the relevant Qualifying Non-Preferred Senior Notes are not materially less favorable to Holders than the terms of the Notes.
+There can be no assurance that, due to the particular circumstances of each Holder, any Qualifying Non-Preferred Senior Notes will be as favorable to each Holder in all respects or that, if applicable or if it were entitled to do so, a particular Holder would make the same determination as the Issuer as to whether the terms of the relevant Qualifying Non-Preferred Senior Notes are not materially less favorable to Holders than the terms of the Notes.

 Such substitution or modification will be effected without any cost or charge to the Holders of the Non-Preferred Senior Notes, but may have adverse tax consequences for such holders.
-Further, prior to the making of any such modification or taking any action, or prior to any substitution, variation, modification or amendment in a manner contemplated in Condition 9.10 (Substitution and Variation of Non-Preferred Senior Notes), the Issuer shall not be obliged to consider the tax position of individual Holders of the Non-Preferred Senior Notes or to the tax consequences of any such substitution, variation, modification, amendment or other action for individual Holders.
+Further, prior to the making of any such modification or taking any action, or prior to any substitution, variation, modification or amendment in a manner contemplated in Condition 10.10 (Substitution and Variation of Non-Preferred Senior Notes), the Issuer shall not be obliged to consider the tax position of individual Holders of the Non-Preferred Senior Notes or to the tax consequences of any such substitution, variation, modification, amendment or other action for individual Holders.
 No Holders of the Non-Preferred Senior Notes shall be entitled to claim, whether from the Fiscal Agent, the Issuer, or any other person, any indemnification or payment in respect of any tax consequence of any such substitution, variation, modification, amendment or other action upon individual Holders.

-See Condition 9.10 (Substitution and Variation of Non-Preferred Senior Notes).
+See Condition 10.10 (Substitution and Variation of Non-Preferred Senior Notes).